Financial Advisor: Roles, Fees, and Decision-Making

 Step 4: Review qualifications and experience

 Background checks, certifications, and experience still matter.
-Reliable money mentors are transparent about their qualifications and willing to explain their approach in plain language.
+Reliable financial advisors are transparent about their qualifications and willing to explain their approach in plain language.
 If an advisor avoids these topics or uses vague answers, it’s worth asking more questions or looking elsewhere.

 Limitations: What a Financial Advisor Cannot Do

-A finance advisor provides guidance, not guarantees.
+A financial advisor provides guidance, not guarantees.
 No advisor can predict markets, eliminate risk, or promise specific returns.
 Financial advisors also cannot make budgeting decisions for clients without consent.

 • Guarantee profits or prevent all losses